Jura-Tempest-Federation/ShoukoKomi/README.md

 ## Credits 📍
 Forked from SaitamaRobot @AnimeKaizoku
-Thank you for your hard work!Senpai-tachi!
+Thank you for your hard work!
+Senpai-tachi!